apache/storm/docs/SECURITY.md

 **Note**: For viewing any logs via `logviewer` in secure mode, all the hosts that runs `logviewer` should also be added to the above white list.
 For big clusters you could white list the host's domain (for e.g. set `network.negotiate-auth.trusted-uris` to `.yourdomain.com`).

 **Caution**: In AD MIT Keberos setup the key size is bigger than the default UI jetty server request header size.
 Make sure you set ui.header.buffer.bytes to 65536 in storm.yaml.
 More details are on [STORM-633](https://issues.apache.org/jira/browse/STORM-633)

+## DRPC HTTP

+The DRPC server optionally supports a REST endpoint as well, and you can configure authentication on that endpoint similar to the ui/logviewer.

+The `drpc.http.filter` and `drpc.http.filter.params` configs can be used to setup a `Filter` for the DRPC server.
+Unlike the logviewer it does not fall back to the UI configs as the DRPC server is intended to be REST only and often will be hit by headless users.

+The `drpc.http.creds.plugin` confg can be used in cases where the default plugin is not good enough because of how authentication happens.

 ## UI / DRPC / LOGVIEWER SSL